nsidc/tech-radar/README.md

 - Add new content
   - Check to see if item is on the Radar, if not create a [new Discussion](https://github.com/nsidc/tech-radar/discussions/new/choose) and add at least one label.
 - Add your perspective to an existing item
-  - Use the [Discussion tools](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/participating-in-a-discussion) to offer and discuss opinions
+  - Use the [Discussion tools](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/participating-in-a-discussion) to offer and discuss opinions.
 - Highlighting a summary of several opinions
-  - Add a comment that summarizes the conversation to that point and [mark it as the Answer](https://docs.github.com/en/discussions/managing-discussions-for-your-community/moderating-discussions#marking-a-comment-as-an-answer)
+  - Add a comment that summarizes the conversation to that point and [mark it as the Answer](https://docs.github.com/en/discussions/managing-discussions-for-your-community/moderating-discussions#marking-a-comment-as-an-answer).

 ### As a viewer